 Linda Jackson, BA’ 88, is an evening anchor at Fort Wayne’s NBC News.
 She earned the Indiana Judges Association award for Excellence in Public Information and Education in 2018 for her broadcast story covering Indiana’s opioid epidemic, titled “Hooked: A Life Sentence”.

 She marked 30 years of broadcast news in Fort Wayne on July 25, 2018.
 (September 2018)

-Ryan Murphy, ’88, earned two nominations for the 70th annual Emmy Awards: Directing for a Limited Series, Movie or Dramatic Special; and Outstanding Short-Form Nonfiction or Reality Series, both for his work on FX’s "The Assassination of Gianni Versace: American Crime Story."
+Murphy won two awards at the 70th annual Emmy Awards: Outstanding Directing for a Limited Series, Movie or Dramatic Special; and Outstanding Limited Series, both for his work on FX’s “The Assassination of Gianni Versace: American Crime Story.”
+He was also nominated for Outstanding Short Form Nonfiction Or Reality Series for the series.
 Murphy was the executive producer of the nine-episode series and director of the series premiere.